 Q: What about application fees, deposits, etc?

 A: There is an application fee of $45 for each unrelated person.
 The security deposit, which must be paid at the time of signing the lease, is usually equivalent to one month's rent (higher if you have a pet, bad credit, of if you rent sight unseen).
 It may not be used as last month's rent, and will be returned to you when you vacate the premises provided you have complied with all terms of the lease.
-Rentals within Chapel Hill town limits also incur additional monthly town/county fees ranging from $12-$14 that are explained on the lease.
+All rental units (with the exception of University Gardens) also incur additional town/county fees ranging from $13-$15/month that are explained on the lease.
+(This fee is included in the rents for University Gardens.)
 Finally, there is a $150-250 cleaning fee (depending on the unit), which is cheerfully refunded if you leave the unit as clean as you found it when you moved in.